KohheePeace/coderhackers/docs/flutter-crud2a/10-change-content-by-user-state.md

+---
-## Step10 Change content by user's login state
+title: Step10 Change content by user's login state
+---

 Ref: https://flutter.dev/docs/development/data-and-backend/state-mgmt/intro

 There are a lot of options to manage state.